dSyncro/Detective/README.md

 ## About the Project

 Detective is a small, header only, utility C++ library that tries to help you in the tedious process of detecting platform specific stuff.
-It also provide you facilities to maintain your code consistent.
+It also provides facilities to maintain your code consistent.

 ### Features